matthewhung09/beatdrops/README.md

 REACT_APP_URL=http://localhost:5000
 REACT_APP_REDIRECT=http://localhost:3000
 ```
-Run these commands in both the frontend folder to install dependencies and start the server
+Run these commands in the frontend folder to install dependencies and start the server
 ```
 npm install
 npm run dev